qwx9/strangepg/README.md

 ## <a name="bugs"></a>Known bugs

 Major bugs:
+- currently broken on Windows during of GL initialization
 - strawk leaks some memory; awk wasn't meant to be used this way and plugging the leaks is not trivial
-- currently broken on WSL because of GL initialization errors; not sure why

 ## <a name="bundled"></a>Used and bundled alien software